fluxcd/flux2/docs/cmd/tk_create_helmrelease.md

       --chart-version string      Helm chart version, accepts semver range --depends-on stringArray    HelmReleases that must be ready before this release can be installed -h, --help                      help for helmrelease
-      --source string             HelmRepository name
+      --release-name string       name used for the Helm release, defaults to a composition of '<target-namespace>-<hr-name>' --source string             HelmRepository name
       --target-namespace string   namespace to install this release, defaults to the HelmRelease namespace --values string             local path to the values.yaml file